caitlinfcorrigan/MyTrails/README.md

 # MyTrails
-Crowd-sourcing reviews of hiking trails.
-Trails and reviews are available to the public, but users must login to create, edit, or delete their own reviews.
+MyTrails is a full stack application that crowd-sources reviews of hiking trails in parks.
+Parks, trails, and reviews are available to the public.
+Authenticated users can add new parks, trails, and reviews.
+Users can update or delete their own reviews.

 ## Technologies Used
 * Lanaguages: HTML, CSS, Javascript